 You may have heard of, or know personally, mothers who have successfully carried and given birth to twins or more babies.
 Newspapers and magazines often carry articles on such families, and the story is usually one of joy, rather than heartache.

 Unfortunately, this rosy picture hides the reality for the women who suffer a miscarriage or life-threatening conditions during pregnancy, or who, in extreme cases, die during pregnancy or labour.
+It also hides the increased risk of mortality and disability for the babies.

 At present, about 1 in 4 in vitro fertilisation (IVF) / intra-cytoplasmic sperm injection (ICSI) pregnancies leads to the birth of twins.
 This means that after IVF/ICSI, you are around 20 times more likely to have a multiple pregnancy than you would be if you'd conceived naturally.